 15. Inspire your team.

+There are six critical skills that an innovation leader can’t do without.
+The first one is the ability to inspire your team.
 It’s hard to make progress when you don’t know where you’re going.
 A powerful shared vision can help propel innovation forward.

 16. Help them explore.